ramyardaneshgar/TacticalDetection/README.md

 ---

 #### **Description**
-This LAB demonstrateD a methodical approach to tactical threat detection, utilizing **Sigma rules**, **tripwires**, and **purple teaming** to strengthen detection mechanisms for **Indicators of Compromise (IOCs)** and **Indicators of Attack (IOAs)**.
+This lab demonstrated a methodical approach to tactical threat detection, utilizing **Sigma rules**, **tripwires**, and **purple teaming** to strengthen detection mechanisms for **Indicators of Compromise (IOCs)** and **Indicators of Attack (IOAs)**.
 Each step focuses on operationalizing threat intelligence, implementing proactive detection mechanisms, and refining SOC capabilities through adversary simulation and iterative improvement.

 ---